Excel Insert Function

 Now take a look at the calculation of 10 + 20 = 30 in excel.
 Open the equal sign in the cell A1.

-Now hit enter button it will perform the calculation just like your calculator.
+Now hit the enter button; it will perform the calculation just like your calculator.

 #2 – Calculations without Inbuilt Formulas: Based On Cell Values

 We have learned how to enter the formula in excel by using equal and supply values directly to the formula itself.
-Now we will see apply formulas for cells.
+Now we will see how to apply formulas for cells.

-Open equal sign in cell A3 and select A1 cell.
+Open equal sign in cell A3 and select the A1 cell.